Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Full Experimental Results

 \subsection{Additional Results on Separate vs Shared Recurrent Actor-Critic Architecture}

-In Fig.~\ref{fig:separate_vs_shared_main} of Sec.~\ref{sec:ablation}, we show the importance of selecting a separate recurrent actor-critic architecture in a meta RL environment, Semi-Circle.
 Now we show the result in another POMDP environment, Pendulum-V, which occludes the positions and angles, in Fig.~\ref{fig:separate_vs_shared}.
-We can see that the shared encoder architecture is also worse than the separate one with a high gradient norm in the RNN.
+We can see that the shared encoder architecture is also worse than the separate one, possibly due to the different gradient scales in actor and critic losses \wrt the encoder.